psfblair/datomic_gen_server/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+If available in Hex, the package can be installed as follows:

   1. You will need to install the Clojure leiningen build tool in order to build the Clojure jar with which the application communicates.
 You will also need